Summary of Member Benefits

 Choice Reviews Online

 AHA members have complimentary access to Choice Reviews Online.
 A publication of the Association of College & Research Libraries, Choice carries over 7,000 reviews of new scholarly books and electronic resources annually.
 Its online database holds reviews of over 160,000 titles extending back to September 1988.
 Choice aims to produce reviews that are “concise, authoritative, and timely.”

 Interfolio is an online service that streamlines the application process for both job seekers and search committees by delivering and collecting professional dossiers.
-The AHA offers complimentary Interfolio services as a new member benefit.
-Job Seekers receive a complimentary 1-Year subscription to use the Interfolio Dossier service.
+The AHA offers complimentary Interfolio services as a member benefit.
+Job seekers receive a complimentary one-year subscription to use the Interfolio Dossier service.
 Users can manage multiple letters of recommendation, upload writing samples, choose which materials will be delivered to prospective employers, and create professional portfolios to showcase their work.
-Search Committees receive a 1-year complimentary license to Interfolio ByCommittee, an online service that helps committees easily collect and review applications and ultimately creates a better experience for search committees and job seekers.
+Search Committees receive a one-year complimentary license to Interfolio ByCommittee, an online service that helps committees easily collect and review applications and ultimately creates a better experience for search committees and job seekers.

 Providing leadership on current issues

 I think I should thank the AHA for helping many of us in this profession get jobs, share our work, find colleagues, have a collective voice, and be featured on blogs.
 All of it is important, and we are lucky to have the organization.